davidjfk/016_Superpy/readme_files/README_SOFTWARE_DESIGN.md

         contain testdata, actual results, expected result, etc. By experimenting I have figured out what exactly I need in this directory for each testcase.

-    d.  if a fn modifies system_date.txt (e.g. set_system_date_to), then script create_testdata_for_csv_files_bought_and_sold.py does not need to create an input-file nor an output file with expected_testresult.
+    d.  if a fn modifies only a system_date.txt (e.g. set_system_date_to), then script create_testdata_for_csv_files_bought_and_sold.py need not provide any data.
-        elif a fn modifies bought.csv or sold.csv, then the script does.
+        elif a fn modifies bought.csv or sold.csv, then the script does need to provide data.

     e.
 At this point all testcases will fail, because the fn-body of the "fn under test" is still empty at this point.